yjxch/build_catdrive_kernel_5.4/README.md

 ### require

-sudo apt install libncurses-dev flex bison libssl-dev git gcc-aarch64-linux-gnu
+sudo apt install libncurses-dev flex bison libssl-dev git gcc-aarch64-linux-gnu fakeroot build-essential ncurses-dev xz-utils libssl-dev bc flex libelf-dev bison

 ### steps
 1. add the mac address for catdrive for your own, such as (4C:65:A8:00:00:00)